How to Resize a PNG Image?

 - cannot contain several images in a single file.

 Now you know exactly why PNG is so widely used among both web designers and regular PC users.
 It is, basically, one of the scarce formats that allow getting images with transparent backgrounds, among other things.
-This is a very optimal thing for the logo creation as well as for drawing page navigation elements, icons, texts, pictures with distinct edges, etc. All in all, this is a handy format for any case where transparency, good compression, details, and clear image boundaries are important.
+This is a very optimal thing for logo creation as well as for drawing page navigation elements, icons, texts, pictures with distinct edges, etc. All in all, this is a handy format for any case where transparency, good compression, details, and clear image boundaries are important.

 What is the Difference Between JPEG & PNG?

 JPEG (JPG) is a similarly renowned image format that, however, compresses images with certain quality losses and doesn’t support any transparency adjustments.
-On the other hand, it allows configuring the particular level of quality when it comes to saving the picture.
+On the other hand, it allows configuring a particular level of quality when it comes to saving the picture.
 Thus, as you lower it, details are being deleted and noises are being added to the image while its overall size becomes much lighter.
 As such, JPEG is optimal for pictures with high color intensity (real-life photographs, for instance).

 If we take PNG and juxtapose it, it processes each pixel with the help of 3 color channels, which guarantees full-color standardization of an image without any diffusions.
 The format is superior in terms of color displaying quality, however, making end files quite memory-intensive.